Media Slant is Contagious: Econometric Framework

-2SLS requires relevance in the first stage.
-Figure \ref{fig:fox_pos_rating} visualizes the first-stage relation between the FNC channel position (relative to the averaged position of CNN and MSNBC) and FNC viewership (also relative to CNN/MSNBC).\footnote{See Appendix Table \ref{results:main_fs_lgr_instr1} for coefficients and standard errors in tabular format.} The relationship is significantly negative and similar without controls (panel a) and with the addition of controls (panel b).
-A one-standard-deviation decrease in the relative channel position (11 positions in the lineup) increases relative viewership by about 10\% of a standard deviation (0.041 rating points).
-A one-tenth of a rating point equals roughly 45 minutes per month of (additional) viewership per household.
-Hence, our first-stage coefficient means that decreasing the channel position of FNC by 11 (while holding the positions of CNN and MSNBC constant) would increase the viewership of FNC and decrease the viewership of CNN/MSNBC such that the FNC-to-CNN/MSNBC viewership difference goes up by 22 minutes per month.
-In the tables below, we report Kleinbergen-Paap cluster-robust first-stage F-statistics and they are consistently above 30, indicating a well-powered first stage.
+Figure \ref{fig:first-stage} visualizes the first-stage relation between the FNC channel position (horizontal axis) and FNC viewership (vertical axis) in each newspaper's county.
+The figure includes state fixed effects, channel controls, and demographic controls.
+Consistent with the logic of the instrument and the previous literature, the relationship is significantly negative.
+A one-standard-deviation decrease in FNC's channel position (11 positions in the lineup) increases the channel's viewership by about 19\% of a standard deviation (roughly 0.05 rating points).
+Our first-stage coefficient means that decreasing the FNC channel position by one standard deviation or 11 positions increases the channel's viewership by roughly 23 minutes per month.\footnote{A one-tenth of a rating point equals 45 minutes per month of (additional) viewership per household.}

-Beyond relevance, 2SLS imposes three requirements for consistent estimates.
-The first two, exclusion and monotonicity, are not problematic in our context.
-Exclusion requires that the channel position affects local news reporting only through its effect on cable news viewership.
-We believe this is a reasonable assumption in our context.
-The monotonicity assumption is that the channel position influences news viewership in the same direction for all counties.
-It is reasonable to assume that increasing the channel position would not systematically increase viewership.
+Appendix Table \ref{tab:first-stage} shows coefficients and standard errors in tabular format.
+The table's upper panel shows different specifications for the association of the FNC position and FNC viewership (adding different fixed effects and controls).
+Census division fixed effects (which group several states) in columns (1) to (3) and state fixed effects in columns (4) to (6) lead to similar estimates.
+We thus concentrate on the discussion of columns with state fixed effects.
+In line with \cite{MartinYurukoglu2017AER}, we find a strong first stage once we include demographic controls (moving from column 4 to 5) and especially when additionally introducing channel controls (moving from column 5 to 6).
+Column (6) is our preferred specification (also shown in Figure \ref{fig:first-stage}).
+Our instrument is relevant, with a Kleibergen-Paap cluster-robust first-stage F-statistic of 15. \footnote{For completeness, Appendix \ref{sec:app:fs} includes complementary analyses of the first stage with MSNBC viewership and positioning.}